 Summary

 Titus brings Marcus, Young Lucius, and his kinsmen Publius, Sempronius, and Caius to shoot arrows at the constellations.
-These arrows are tipped with petitions to the gods for justice.
+These arrows are tipped with petitions calling to the gods for justice.
 Marcus adds a practical touch by advising the men to make certain their shafts fall into the court so as to scare the emperor.
-Along comes a clown carrying two pigeons; he tells them he is going to court to settle a personal dispute.
-Titus convinces the clown to bring a message on his behalf to the emperor, with the promise of a hefty monetary reward.
+As this is happening, a Country Fellow—in some edition named only as the “Clown”—comes along carrying two pigeons.
+The man says he’s on his way to court to settle a personal dispute.
+However, Titus convinces him to carry a message on his behalf to the emperor, with the promise of a hefty monetary reward.

 In the court, Saturninus is furious about the arrows he has found, for they have advertised his crimes to all of Rome.
-The clown enters with the two pigeons and Titus's letter.
-Saturninus reads the letter and immediately has the clown hanged.
+The Country Fellow enters with the two pigeons and Titus’s letter.
+Saturninus reads the letter and immediately orders the man hanged.
 Next, the messenger Aemilius enters with word that Lucius has gathered an army of Goths and is already advancing on Rome.
-Saturninus flies into a panic; he has often heard rumors that the people would support Lucius over himself.
-Tamora calms him by comparing him to an eagle that tolerates the song of smaller birds because he can silence them at will.
+Saturninus flies into a panic and reflects that he has often heard rumors that the people would support Lucius over him.
+Tamora calms him by comparing him to an eagle that tolerates the song of smaller birds because he has the power to silence them at will.
 Furthermore, she promises him that she can persuade Titus to entreat Lucius to desist in his war efforts.
 She sends Aemilius to the Goth camp to ask Lucius to go to a meeting at the house of Titus.

 Analysis